raas-dev/configent/README.md

 ### GUI apps

-Homebrew Cask or Snaps are not installed by default, as server/VM is assumed.
+Homebrew Cask or Snaps are not installed by default, as a server/VM is assumed.

 Re-run `./bootstrap` in the repo (after `install.sh` finishes) to install them.

 ## 🔋's included

-Script `bootstrap` runs the three scripts in the order documented below.
+Script `bootstrap` runs the three below scripts in the order described.

 ### ⚙️ symlink_dotfiles